oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Client Attestation JWT {#verification-client-attestation-jwt}

-To validate a Client Attestation, the receiving server MUST ensure the following conditions and rules:
+To validate a Client Attestation, the receiving server MUST ensure the following conditions and rules are met:

 1. There is precisely one `OAuth-Client-Attestation` HTTP request header field containing a Client Attestation JWT.
 1. The Client Attestation JWT contains all required claims and header parameters as per [](#client-attestation-jwt).